São Paulo Revolt of 1924: Rebels withdraw from the city

 At 10:00 on the 28th, Carlos de Campos reopened his office at the Campos Elíseos Palace.
 The city's deoccupation celebrated with fanfare and military parades through the central streets.
 According to Macedo Soares, the population received them coldly; Monteiro Lobato compared the loyalist parades with the "German army entering Paris".
 Several newspapers criticized the behavior of loyalist soldiers during the reoccupation, and the anarchist press denounced the occurrence of rapes.
 There are reports of looting of commercial stores by soldiers from the Public Forces of Rio de Janeiro and Minas Gerais.
 Due to these accusations, the Public Force of Minas Gerais expelled 17 soldiers, but incorporated them again when an investigation concluded that they were innocent or inculpable.

 By the beginning of August, industries and services were back in business, numerous workers were clearing the rubble and the damaged buildings were being rebuilt.
 Scouts looked for corpses buried in backyards, squares and gardens, and families from the countryside, out of curiosity, visited the abandoned trenches.

 Continuation of the revolt

 The rebels of 1924 went much further than those of 1922, and the movements started in 1924 dragged on until 1927, as part of the Miguel Costa-Prestes Column.
-But in this flight to the interior, the tenentes distanced themselves from Rio de Janeiro, which they never managed to threaten.
+The flight to the interior distanced the tenentists from Rio de Janeiro, whom they never managed to threaten..